Skip to main content

 Mail Server Protection – Ports 25/110/143

-If the Raw Scanner Output for this issue is showing common mail server ports such as those listed above, it's possible that there are some protective mechanisms in place that either prevent high volume traffic, or block certain traffic entirely.
+If the Raw Scanner Output for this issue shows common mail server ports, such as those listed above, it's possible that protective mechanisms are in place that either prevent high-volume traffic or block certain traffic entirely.

-In order to fix this, you should check to see if the mail server has some sort of protection enabled and look to add the Intruder Scanner IP Ranges to the allowlist.
+To fix this, check whether the mail server has any protections enabled, and consider adding the Intruder Scanner IP Ranges to the allowlist.

 DDoS/DoS Prevention Tools

-In order to prevent this issue, you would need to add the Intruder Scanner IP Ranges to the allowlist on these systems.
+To prevent this issue, you add the Intruder Scanner IP Ranges to the allowlist on these systems.

 Firewall configuration

-Certain Firewall settings such as Geographical IP Filtering/Internet Management Policies can cause our traffic to be blocked or otherwise restricted.
-This would mean that the scanner may be unable to complete a scan or it may be unable to establish all of the checks as part of the scan.
+Certain Firewall settings, such as Geographical IP Filtering/Internet Management Policies, can block or otherwise restrict our traffic.
+This would mean the scanner may be unable to complete a scan or establish all checks as part of the scan.

 If this is likely to be the cause, then the first thing to try is adding the Intruder Scanner IP Ranges to your allowlist